Skip navigation to main content. U.S. Department of Energy's Solar Decathlon | Powered by the Sun

 University of Michigan: Growing Solar Knowledge

 MiSo*, which is short for Michigan Solar Project, was delivered to the Willow Run airport in Ypsilanti, Michigan, following the competition.
 The house was stored at the airport for almost two years.
 Ultimately, Professor of Architecture Harry Giles received a grant from the National Science Foundation to research energy-efficient modular housing prototypes.
-This funding provided an opportunity to move the house to a permanent location and study its performance.
+This funding provided an opportunity to move the house to a new location and study its performance.